-A hierarchical testing procedure will be applied to these endpoints in the sequence provided above.
 These key secondary endpoints will only be tested sequentially when significant treatment differences are established for the primary efficacy endpoint in the comparisons between the bexagliflozin and placebo groups.

-Analysis for key secondary endpoints will be based on the ITT analysis set and repeated for the PP analysis set.
-The sensitivity analyses stated in Section 8.1.2 will be performed on all key secondary endpoints.
+Analysis for key secondary endpoints will be based on the ITT Analysis Set and repeated for the PP Analysis Set.

 8.2.1.1.
-Change in SBP from baseline to week 24
+Change in body weight from baseline to week 24 in subjects with a BMI ≥ 25 kg/m